MolarVerse/PQ/docs/sphinx/src/userGuide/inputFile.rst

     jobtype* = {string}

-With the :code:`jobtype` keyword the user can choose out of different engines to perform (not only) MD simulations.
+With the :code:`jobtype` keyword the user can choose from different engines to perform (not only) MD simulations.

 Possible options are:

-   1) **mm-md** - represents a full molecular mechanics molecular dynamics simulation either performed via the :code:`Guff` formalism or the :code:`Amber force field`
+   1. **mm-md** - Represents a full molecular mechanics molecular dynamics simulation performed via the :ref:`GUFF <guffdatFile>` formalism and/or the :code:`Amber force field`.
+Respective input file keys are found in the :ref:`mmKeys` section.

-   2) **qm-md** - represents a full quantum mechanics molecular dynamics simulation.
-For more information see the :ref:`qmKeys` keywords section.
+   2. **qm-md** - Represents a full quantum mechanics molecular dynamics simulation.
+For more information see the :ref:`qmKeys` section.

-   3) **qm-rpmd** - represents a full quantum mechanics ring polymer molecular dynamics simulation.
-For more information see the :ref:`ringPolymerMDKeys` keywords section
+   3. **qm-rpmd** - Represents a full quantum mechanics ring polymer molecular dynamics simulation.
+For more information see the :ref:`ringPolymerMDKeys` section

-   4) **qmmm-md** - represents a hybrid quantum mechanics - molecular mechanics molecular dynamics simulation.
+   4. **qmmm-md** - Represents a hybrid quantum mechanics - molecular mechanics molecular dynamics simulation.
 (Not implemented yet)

-   5) **opt** - represents a geometry optimization calculation.
+   5. **opt** - Represents a geometry optimization calculation.
 (Not implemented yet)

+.. _timestepKey:

 Timestep
 ========